mschmnet/awk-slides/awk-slides.md

     3.1 **Arrays**
     3.2 Functions
     3.3 Environment variables
-    3.4 External programs
+    3.4 External commands
     3.5 Import libraries
     3.6 Ranges

 ---

-# Nature of arrays
+## Nature of arrays

 * Arrays are associative.
 Awk doesn't have linked lists.
 * Arrays in awk can be looped through with a *for each* syntax, but you don't get insertion order.